phDooY/pyweb3/token_distributor/README.md

 `python token_distributor.py`

-When script finishes, a \<your_file\>_out.csv will be generated, with a new column "tx", which will help you monitor sendout transaction status.
+When script finishes, a \<your_file\>_out.csv will be generated, with a new column "tx", transaction hash, which will help you monitor sendout transaction status (e.g. on www.etherscan.io).